Skip to main content

 Many personal injury lawyers work on a contingency fee basis.
 This means they receive a portion of your personal injury settlement if you win your case.
 They don’t charge you legal fees if you don’t win (but you may be responsible for costs and expenses).

-The Demand Letter and Negotiation Process
+Sending a Demand Letter and the Negotiation Process

-Once your lawyer has gathered all relevant information, including medical bills, police reports, and evidence of fault, they will send a demand letter to the at-fault party's insurance company.
-This letter details:
+Once your lawyer has gathered all relevant information, including medical bills, police reports, and evidence of fault, they will send a demand letter to the at-fault party’s insurance company.

 • The extent of your injuries